Optimal-Play/attensors/README.md

 ### Indexing and attributes

 Classes defined with `@tensors`, in the style of attrs, will provide attributes corresponding to the underlying ndarray structured array fields.
 Besides this, classic ndarray attributes such as `shape` and `dtype` will also be available.
-Types defined with the decorator will also contain a `_dtype` attribute corresponding to the inferred numpy dtype, which is used upon instantiation.
+Types defined with the decorator will also contain a `dtype` class attribute corresponding to the inferred numpy dtype, which is used upon instantiation.

 Indexing works in the same manner as it does with structured numpy arrays, however some type casting may occur, in the following manner:
 - Any indexing that would result in an unstructured array will be cast to ndarray